In an omnichannel world, is the phone still relevant?

 The phone offers the rare opportunity to let customers know that you’re glad to talk to them.
 Through this channel, customers can hear agents smile.
 They can deduce this from your tone of voice and enthusiasm.
 Some may think this is such a small thing, but this can help you become friends with customers.

-For this, the phone is the most effective alternative.
+For this, phone-based customer support is the most effective alternative.
 Customers can discuss in great detail the problems they’re experiencing, and agents can walk them through the steps that must be done to address the issue.

 An essential component of effective communication, the human voice has a much more potent effect on the brain than written text.
 Our voice conveys so much information about us—gender, age, and maybe even socioeconomic status.
 When we openly share these by talking to other people, we create a sense of “closeness,” making conversations much more meaningful.
 This brings us to the next point.